nataliatesarova/project-four/README.md

 A full list of user stories can be found in the [HomeChef] (https://github.com/users/nataliatesarova/projects/6/views/1).

+### User stories

+User Authentication and Profiles
+*As a new user i can complete a registration form with fields for username, name, email and password so that I can access the site to post recipes, comments and likes

 ## Future features
 Allow the user to save a draft version of a recipe to edit and complete at a later time.
 Bio to be available for all registered users to view